NathanFirmo/gorest/README.md

-# gorest
-🗿Terminal rest client like Postman and Insomnia
+# Terminal rest client like Postman and Insomnia